 Standardization requirements: When integrations are built in-house, this requires a full-time team to map data points against the provider’s API.
 As each application handles data differently, this is an incredibly convoluted and time-consuming process.
 Read our data standardization blog to understand why it’s so crucial that this process is carried out correctly.

 Ongoing maintenance: Direct integrations require constant maintenance as providers regularly introduce new features.
 The requirement to remain up to date with any changes made to the integrations distracts significant resources away from your core product offering.

 How Codat can solve your integration challenges, quickly

-Codat is the universal API for small business data.
+Codat provides business data APIs for SMB lending and embedded accounting automation.
 We provide two-way connectivity to over 30 different accounting, banking, and commerce systems used by small businesses, including Xero, Plaid, QuickBooks, Stripe, Oracle NetSuite, Shopify and Sage Intacct.

 Over 175 clients, including leading expense management providers like Jeeves and Payhawk, are leveraging our API infrastructure to build leading SMB products.
 Our integrations are standardized to a single data model, allowing clients to build to Codat once rather than having to sink their own engineering resources into building and maintaining each complex integration themselves.